AdrianE-Gonzalez/Computer_Vision_Projects/README.md

 Load_Images.py:
 -------------

-+Imports used: cv2, random, os, glob, load_env
+-Imports used: cv2, random, os, glob, load_env
 	*cv2: used to read images and used to convert images to grayscale *random: used to select a random image from the Images folder *os: Used to get file paths from the .env file
 	*glob: Used to get each image from the Image Folder *load_env: used to load .env file
-+contains 2 functions:
+-contains 2 functions:
 	*open_single_image():
 		+loads a single specified image from the Image Folder *open_multiple_images(image_amount):